lkesteloot/unsong/unsong.md

 All this I saw, as in a dream or vision.
 Six months and five hundred thousand nonsense words of pointless suffering, suddenly redeemed.
 The possibilities swam in front of me, began to take form.
 This wasn’t just a Name.
 This was the royal road.
 And it was mine.
 It was none of the candidates my computer had fed me; it was six syllables longer than any of them, Countenance would never find it.
 As I walked out of the office and headed for the CalTrain station, I tried to calm myself, give my mind the stillness it needed for telepathy to work.
 Finally, I sent out a feeler.

-[Baleen shem tov] I said.
+[open-bracket]Baleen shem tov] I said.

 A feeling, something more than nothing.
 Somebody was there.

-[Anger] said an internal voice that was not quite my own, although the telepathic link radiated only love.
-Then, [Moabite Dick]
+[open-bracket]Anger] said an internal voice that was not quite my own, although the telepathic link radiated only love.
+Then, [open-bracket]Moabite Dick]

-[I hate you] I thought back, but I sent through a burst of fondness.
+[open-bracket]I hate you] I thought back, but I sent through a burst of fondness.
 Ana and I had a running contest to come up with the worst Biblical whale pun.
 She always won.

-[Ana.
+[open-bracket]Ana.
 Something amazing just happened.
 You know our bets?]

-[Yes,] the other voice said.
+[open-bracket]Yes,] the other voice said.

-[I bet you I can become emperor of the world within a month.
+[open-bracket]I bet you I can become emperor of the world within a month.
 If I win, you have to give me a kiss.]

 A feeling of surprise, not my own.
-Then suspicion.
-[And what do I get if you can’t?]
+Then suspicion. [open-bracket]And what do I get if you can’t?]

-I hadn’t thought that far ahead.
-[Um.
+I hadn’t thought that far ahead. [open-bracket]Um.
 I’ll buy you dinner.]

-A pause.
-[No. You’re too stingy.
+A pause. [open-bracket]No. You’re too stingy.
 You wouldn’t promise to buy dinner unless you were sure you could win.
 So what’s going on?
 Fess up!]

-[I’ll be home in a few minutes.
+[open-bracket]I’ll be home in a few minutes.
 I’ll show you!]

-[You know we have choir tonight?]
+[open-bracket]You know we have choir tonight?]

-[I forgot about that.
+[open-bracket]I forgot about that.
 I’ll show you afterwards, then.]

-[Tabarnacle,] said Ana.
+[open-bracket]Tabarnacle,] said Ana.

-[I will hate you forever,] I thought cheerfully, then stepped onto the CalTrain.
+[open-bracket]I will hate you forever,] I thought cheerfully, then stepped onto the CalTrain.
 The bustle of finding my seat broke the connection, which was just as well.

 We would start tonight.
 By the end of the week, we would have results.
 By the end of the month, the whole world would have changed.
 It was so clear to me.
 It was spread out before me, like Moses’ vision of the Promised Land.